mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/tutorial.rst

 - An interactive HTML-based inspection for flow training and execution is available.
-This allows you to step through your flow for debugging or add custom visualizations to analyse what is going on.
+This allows you to step through your flow for debugging or add custom visualizations to analyze what is going on.

 - BiMDP supports and extends the ``hinet`` and the ``parallel`` packages from MDP.
 BiMDP in general is compatible with MDP, so you can use